uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ![
 Initial Model using SVR, with default hyperparameters.
-(1) Training Data (2) Testing Data ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_initial_2.png "Initial SVR Model") "LR"){#fig:SVR_initial width="700px"}
+(1) Training Data (2) Testing Data ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_initial_2.png "Initial SVR Model"){#fig:SVR_initial width="700px"}

 From @fig:SVR_initial, it can be seen that the rmse of both training and testing data yielded a bad result of ~15 MPa.
 This is because the default hyperparameters C = 1.0, gamma = 1 / (n_features * X.var()) were used.
 To improve the performance of the model, the hyperparameters will be tuned.